1026 Manju tsunami: Tsunami evidence

-In 1994, Island Arc published the discovery of a sand layer about 1.5 m beneath the Masuda coastal plain which could only be explained as the result of a tsunami inundation.
-This layer comprised mud and medium to fine sand that originated from the sea.
+In 1994, Island Arc published the discovery of a sand layer about 1.5 m beneath the Masuda coastal plain, which could only be explained as the result of a tsunami inundation.
+This layer comprised mud and medium-to-fine-grained sand that originated from the sea.
 These materials, comprising coarse sediment grains and brackish benthic diatoms, were mixed with the estuary mud under tsunami-like conditions.
-The absence of bedded grading also suggest these materials had to be quickly transported onto the plain.
+The absence of bedded grading also suggests these materials had to be quickly transported onto the plain.
 A piece of wood from the excavated area, above the tsunami layer, was radiocarbon dated to 930±80 years before present, suggesting the layer may be evidence of the June 16, 1026 event.
-A water tank experiment suggest the tsunami was triggered by an undersea landslide, and a preserved landslide topography in the Sea of Japan may represent that trigger event.
+A water tank experiment suggests the tsunami was triggered by an undersea landslide, and a preserved landslide topography in the Sea of Japan may represent that trigger event.
 A numerical modelling estimated the mass failure volume at 8.6 km3.
-The historical record does not document any seismic shaking from an earthquake before the tsunami arrived at the coast, however should an earthquake occur, its magnitude would be estimated at 7.8.
+The historical record does not document any seismic shaking from an earthquake before the tsunami arrived at the coast; however, should an earthquake occur, its magnitude would be estimated at 7.8.